jimchen2/youtube-dubbing/README.md

 ## Client(TODO)

 1. User triggers extension on a webpage
-   Exceptions: The url must match a fixed pattern (else, throw an error), like `youtube.com/watch?...`
+   Exceptions: The uzcrl must match a fixed pattern (else, throw an error), like `youtube.com/watch?...`
 2. Submit Url to Remote Server, as well as target language
    Exceptions: The remote server is reachable (else, throw an error, can't reach server)
 3. Server returns S3 url